lazariv/hpc-compendium/doc.zih.tu-dresden.de/docs/jobs_and_resources/slurm.md

 #### Hybrid (MPI and OpenMP)

 In the illustration below the default binding of a Hybrid-job is shown.
-In which 8 global ranks are distributed onto 2 nodes with 16 cores each.
-Each rank has 4 cores assigned to it.
+In which eight global ranks are distributed onto two nodes with 16 cores each.
+Each rank has four cores assigned to it.

 ```Bash
 #!/bin/bash